-We are the pioneers in undergraduate biomedical computing, one of the most promising fields in health research.
-This innovative program combines the problem-solving capabilities of computer science with the most advanced techniques of the life sciences, resulting in endless possibilities for improving health care.
-This program is suitable for many careers, including medicine and medical research.
+Biomedical Computation is one of the most promising fields in health research.
+This innovative field combines the problem-solving capabilities of computer science with the most advanced techniques of the life sciences, resulting in endless possibilities for improving health care.
+Biomedical Computation is suitable for many careers, including medicine and medical research.

 The School of Computing also offers a number of Subject of Specialization Programs (SSPs) - a complete multi-disciplinary honours degree plan for those looking to specialize in a particular area of computing.
 Please note that because these programs are so specialized, they may not be taken with a Minor.

 The School of Computing’s Software Design program is for those determined to push the boundaries of computer systems beyond their current limits.
 Mentored in the art and science of computer software architecture, analysis, and evolution by experts, our graduates become the software architects, graphics and game developers, designers and entrepreneurs who drive the software revolution.

 The Computing, Mathematics, and Analytics Specialization is intended for students aiming at graduate work in the theory of computing or in an applied area of computing that requires significant mathematical expertise, such as communications, optimization, security, or biomedical computing.
 This program will give students a potent combination of Computer Science and Mathematics as it relates to research in Computing, and will prepare graduates well for advanced degrees or careers in a variety of areas in industry.

 Computing and the Creative Arts